Smiles Turn Strangers into Stories

 Photography often gets reduced to gear, technique, and timing.

-Have you noticed many photographers get fixated on talking about lenses, sensors, dynamic range, and sharpness as if great images are engineered rather than felt?
-You never hear painters changing considerations about the brands of brushes they’ve used, the hue of the paints or the size of their canvas… It’s something very particular to photographers.
-Yet long before the shutter clicks, something far more critical happens: a silent negotiation.
+Have you noticed that many photographers get fixated on talking about and comparing lenses, sensors, dynamic range, and sharpness, as if great images were engineered?
+You never hear painters discussing the brands of brushes they’ve used, the hues of paint, or the size of their canvases… It’s something very particular to photographers.
+Yet long before the shutter clicks, something far more critical happens: a silent dialogue.
 A human exchange.
 A shared moment that decides whether a photograph will feel alive or empty.

 bhutanese nun and a girl smiling beautifully